franchsli/portfolio/README.md

 2. (DONE)
 3. (DONE)
 4. (DONE)
-5. Wrote the About Me in the Lorem ipsum.
+5. Write the About Me in the Lorem ipsum.
 6. Make a sticky or fixed sidebar or make the current navbar not being in the way when going to sections.
+7. Write projects descriptions.
+8. Think about the Skills section styling.